Pico-ROS/Pico-ROS-software/readme.md

 Poor man's type abstractions and CDR serialization/deserialization.

 ## Supported targets
-**Pico-ROS** is intended to be deployed on resource constrained devices wherever `zenoh-pico` will run.
+**Pico-ROS** is intended to be deployed on resource constrained embedded devices wherever `zenoh-pico` will run.
 Eventhough it is easy to use on linux, it doesn't intend to compete with [rclc](https://github.com/ros2/rclc) or [rclcpp](https://github.com/ros2/rclcpp) which have more features.